ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-7-power-rankings-week-1.md

 permalink: /power-rankings/womensplus-season-7-week-1
 date: 2026-03-05 16:07:27 -0500
 author: >-
-  By: Pass Rush Barbie 💄and Pass Rush Papi 🦖  Week One did exactly what it always does… It reminded us all that preseason predictions are just that — predictions.
+  Pass Rush Barbie 💄and Pass Rush Papi 🦖  Week One did exactly what it always does… It reminded us all that preseason predictions are just that — predictions.
 But let’s be honest, even Miss Cleo and her psychic hotline couldn’t have predicted these games.
 Last Sunday’s games showed that no roster is immune to the start-of-season growing pains, especially as the vets